Organized Crime Drug Enforcement Task Force: History

 Organized Crime Drug Enforcement appeared in congressional appropriation legislation as a part of the United States Department of Justice budget with the Further Continuing Appropriations Act, 1983, introduced in December 1982.

+In 2025, President Trump proposed changes to the OCDETF program.
+OCDETF is being dissolved as a stand-alone program in DOJ’s FY-2026 reorganization and budget and DOJ plans to redistribute OCDETF resources into component budgets and to transfer many OCDETF cases/functions into newly created Homeland Security Task Forces (HSTFs).

 Role and responsibilities

-The OCDETF is the centerpiece of the Attorney General's drug supply reduction strategy.
+The OCDETF is the centerpiece of the Attorney General's organized crime and drug supply reduction strategy.
 It is funded through the annual Interagency Crime and Drug Enforcement (ICDE) appropriation of the Department of Justice.
-It describes its mission is "to reduce the supply of illegal drugs in the United States and diminish the associated violence and other transnational organized criminal activities that present the greatest threat to public safety as well as economic and national security."
+It describes its mission is "to reduce the supply of illegal drugs in the United States and diminish the associated violence and other transnational organized criminal activities, including violent street gangs, that present the greatest threat to public safety as well as economic and national security."

 Organization

 The OCDETF consists of an Executive Office, which coordinates the drug enforcement efforts of multiple agencies from several cabinet departments including: